QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/terraform-grain.md

 Please see [the grain agent](/blueprint-designer-guide/blueprints/blueprints-yaml-structure#agent) for more details.

 ### authentication
-To enable Torque to connect to the AWS account and deploy the CloudFormation template, you must supply the Role Arn and external ID in the CloudFormation grain's ```authentication``` section.
+To authenticate with AWS and deploy the terraform module, Torque will try to use the default service account configured for the selected agent.
+You can also supply different credentials in the  grain's ```authentication``` section.
 This is done by referencing a [credential](/admin-guide/credentials) that contains these authentication details.
 There are two ways to specify the credential, literally by name or using an input:

 ```yaml
 grains: